nageshajab/react-native-biometrics-bareminimum/README.md

 ## troubleshooting help

-1. when app suddenly stop working check whether you have installed any new npm packages
+1. When app suddenly stop working check whether you have installed any new npm packages
-2. go to android folder, and run "gradlew clean" and then start debugging
+2. Go to android folder, and run "gradlew clean" and then start debugging
-3. check from android studio whether the emulator is starting normally
+3. Check from android studio whether the emulator is starting normally
-4. in some cases you might have to create a new device emulator
+4. In some cases you might have to create a new device emulator